NoroffFEU/development-platforms/src/content/docs/ai-ml/tabnine-case-study.md

 - Tabnine's pricing is designed to be flexible and scalable, allowing developers to start with a free plan and upgrade as their needs evolve.
 - Annual billing provides discounts, making it more cost-effective for long-term use.
 - Enterprises can benefit from customized solutions, especially if they need to train AI models locally to keep sensitive code secure.

+## **The Future of Tabnine**

+Tabnine envisions a future where AI-driven agents play a central role in the software development process, working closely with human developers to handle tasks throughout the entire development lifecycle.
+One of the most exciting projects in progress is the "Jira-to-code" AI agent, which aims to transform simple specifications from Atlassian Jira into fully functioning applications.
+Tabnine's goal is to create AI agents that are concise, personalized, reliable, inquisitive, and self-aware.

+To achieve this, Tabnine is leveraging enterprise-grade tools like **Tabnine Chat**, a code-centric chat application that facilitates natural language interactions between developers and AI.
+These AI agents are designed to be deeply integrated into existing codebases and organizational practices, ensuring that they generate relevant and trustworthy code.
+The long-term vision includes a fully autonomous AI engineer capable of independently handling complex development tasks while collaborating effectively with human team members.

+## **Conclusion**

+Tabnine is a powerful AI-driven code assistant that caters to both individual developers and large enterprises.
+Its emphasis on privacy and local model training makes it a standout choice for teams that handle sensitive data, while its wide language and IDE support make it accessible to developers across many fields.
+However, its customization options may require some setup, especially for team-based usage.
+Overall, Tabnine is a reliable choice for those seeking an alternative to cloud-based AI coding assistants like GitHub Copilot.